 The famous Na’Pali coastline is a highlight of Kauai.
 The Kalalau Trail is a 22-mile round trip hike, the only way to truly explore this coastline up close.
 This is by far the best hike, not just in Kauai, but all of Hawaii.
 Recognized as one of the worlds most dangerous hikes with 11 miles of continuous ascents and descents which include river crossings.
 The hike is grueling but pays off at the end.
 A stunning beach, caves, and an enormous valley with swimming holes to explore all sit at your fingertips.
 This hike is for experienced hikers and can be very dangerous, in particular during the river crossings.
 For more on obtaining a permit and the hike itself, read more on the Ultimate Guide to the Kalalau Trail.

 Canyon and Cliff Trail, Waimea Canyon State Park

-One of the most popular hikes in Kauai, the Canyon Trail and Cliff Trail are within Koke’e State Park.
-These trails can be combined for a single hike to multiple viewpoints into the Waimea Canyon, the Grand Canyon of the Pacific.
-The hike to the top of the Waipo’o Falls is a 4 mile round trip hike.
-This hike is suitable for most, however there is a steep ascent on the return.
+One of the most popular hikes in Kauai, the Canyon Trail, and Cliff Trail is within Koke’e State Park.
+These trails can be joined for a single hike to multiple viewpoints into the Waimea Canyon, the Grand Canyon of the Pacific.
+The hike to the top of the Waipo’o Falls is a 4-mile round trip hike.
+This hike is suitable for most, however, there is a steep ascent on the return.

 Kalalau Lookout Ridge Trail, Koke’e State Park

 Described in the introduction of this article, the Kalalau Lookout Ridge trail is officially closed and not a formal trail.
-However, there are still many who hike out onto this ridge for the incredible views.
-This 2 mile trail is adventurous as they come in Kauai.
-Please note the disclaimer at the bottom of this page.
+However, there are still many who hike out on this ridge for the incredible views.
+This 2-mile trail is adventurous as they come in Kauai.
+Althoughhhhh, we can’t suggest you go on this hike, because it is closed.

 View Looking down to Kalalau Beach